South Puget Sound Community College: Corporate and Continuing Education

 The Corporate and Continuing Education program offers classes that are dedicated to specific skills such as consulting, personal training, and start-up training for students to learn and acquire in accordance with their interests.

 Student media

 A student-led magazine, The Sounds, is provided approximately once a month, throughout the school.
 The change from newspaper to magazine happened in 2019.
 The Sounds provides news related to Campus life, Community, Arts & Entertainment, and Op-ed.

+Campus

-Hawks Prairie Campus (Lacey Campus)
+Hawks Prairie Campus

-A satellite campus (referred to as the Hawks Prairie Campus) was located in the neighboring city of Lacey at the Hawks Prairie center until spring of 2015.
-It has since been replaced by the new Lacey Campus.
-As well as the programs offered at the Olympia campus, it also offers for-credit courses, and courses that are oriented to varying quarterly and real-life themes.
+A satellite campus, referred to as the Hawks Prairie Campus, was located in the neighboring city of Lacey at the Hawks Prairie center until spring of 2015.
+It has since been replaced by the Lacey Campus.
+Similar to programs offered at the Olympia campus, the Lacey satellite also offers for-credit courses, and studies that are oriented to varying quarterly and real-life themes.
 In addition, Center for Business and Innovation (CB&I), dedicated to promoting Business innovation and growth is located in the Lacey campus.

+Public art

+A Coast Salish art sculpture, known as "Bigger", is a Welcome Figure carving installed on the campus.